 Character: The Tennessee Walker is a very placid horse that is known for its versatility as well as its smooth gait

 Country of Origin: USA

-Gaited horses are very popular on the trail and when you consider how comfortable they are to ride its easy to see why.
+Gaited horses are very popular on the trail and when you consider how comfortable they are to ride it’s easy to see why.
 When it comes to the trail the Tennessee Walker is, without doubt, the most popular of all gaited breeds.
 It was originally bred for the duel purpose of inspecting the plantations during the day and pulling the family carriage by night.
-While they’re not used in harness as much these days they are still valued for their comfortable gaits as well as they’re speed.
+While they’re not used in harness as much these days they are still valued for their comfortable gaits as well as their speed.
 It’s said that they glide over the ground and that the rider feels as if they’re floating – if you’re spending all day in the saddle what more could you ask for!